|

 Join us to "travel" to the Andes to learn about the area's unique traditional textiles and cultures.

-Andean Textile Arts (ATA) will present "Textile Traditions of the Peruvian Highlands" an
+Jennifer Moore will be our guest speaker and will present "Textile Traditions of the Peruvian Highlands", an

 online overview of Peruvian indigenous textiles and the skilled artisans who create them.
 The